n3rgy/data/README.md

 # data

-Known defects and issues can be found at https://github.com/n3rgy/data/issues
+Known defects and issues of the core n3rgy data platform can be found at https://github.com/n3rgy/data/issues

 Release notes for platform updaates can be found at https://github.com/n3rgy/data/wiki/00-n3rgy-data-platform-wiki